rmrgn-04/AC-to-DC-Converter-Project/README.md

    Capacitans of the capacitor: I chose 100 uF (micro Farad).
 So time constant is 0.5 s from R*C. It means capacitor will be discharge in 500 ms. Since in Türkiye, the mains AC frequency is 50 Hz, I chose AC voltage source's frequency as 50 Hz.
 In full-wave rectifier, frequency is doubled because it converts all positive and negative half-waves to positive.
 So, capacitor would start to charge 50*2=100 Hz, 1/(100 Hz)= 0.01 s= 10 ms  after it starts to discharge.
 Therefore, 500 ms >> 10 ms. This creates a strong smoothing effect but since resistance is not that great, ripple will occur.
   Now, we have a DC signal but there are two problems.
 First one is, because of diode voltage drops output voltage is not 10 V ideally.
 In four diodes bridge, two diodes are active on the positive side of signals and other two are opened circut.
 Moreover, on the negative side, vice-versa.
 So, in both case we always have 0.7+0.7=1.4 V voltage drop.
 Therefore, 10-1.4=8.6 V for output voltage.
 But lets make it 10 V as we desired.

-- A non-inverting Op-amp ==> In order to have a gain of 1.4, I chose R2 = 7 kOhm and R1 = 43 kOhm for Vout=Vin(1+(R2/R1)).
-So, we now have 10 V DC signal.
+- A non-inverting Op-amp ==> To achieve a gain yielding approximately 10 V, I chose R2 = 7 kOhm and R1 = 43 kOhm for Vout=Vin(1+(R2/R1)).
+So, we now have 9.76 V that is close to 10 V DC signal.
 But the second problem is there is still ripple.
 We want to make the signal more smooth and clean.
 Furthermore, a low-pass filter woul work to prevent high frequencies.

 - RC low-pass filter ==> First of all, why did not I prefer a serie RL low-pass filter?
 Since I wanted to consider real life conditions, inductors are generally more expensive and larger than capacitors.
 Therefore, I prefered a design that is both cost-effective and space-saving.
    Resistor of the filter: 10 kOhm